 Gloves – 3 pairs.
-A pair of glove liners, and pair of ski gloves and an old pair of gloves that will be left in the car in case I get to the mountain and find I’ve forgotten my gloves.
-This happened once and I had to buy more – proved costly!
-I’ll also be taking a snug fleece hat that covers my ears and a neck warmer.
+A pair of glove liners, and pair of ski gloves.
+If you also have an old pair of ski gloves take these too in case you lose a glove on the slopes.
+This happened once and I had to buy another pair of gloves which proved costly.
+I’ll also take a snug fleece hat that covers my ears and a neck warmer.
 Goggles – absolutely essential when it’s snowing.
 Sunglasses are essential because the sun is really intense when it reflects off the snow.

 I have ski-boots, skis and poles now – I used to hire (had one horrendous day on the slopes with ski-boots half a size too small and as a result three even more horrendous days not being able to walk properly) ski boots were acquired the following Christmas.
 Boots, skis and poles are all packed!

 Grippy, waterproof snow boots for wearing to and from the slopes and in the evenings.
 Great with jeans and a sloppy jumper for après-ski.
-Thermal leggings can be worn under jeans for extra warmth and a few jumpers and tops should see me through the evenings – again layering is key.
+Thermal leggings can be worn under jeans for extra warmth and a few jumpers and tops should see you through the evenings – again layering is key.
 I’ll be taking Insulated Waterproof Snow Bootswhich keep my feet dry and warm.

 I wear a Salomon ski helmet which has cosy ear pads to keep my ears warm – if it’s really cold I’ll wear an ear-warmer underneath as well.
 Salomon Icon C. Air 2015 Womens Ski and Snowboard Helmet In Black.

 That’s it as far as clothing goes but there are other ski essentials that shouldn’t be forgotten.
 Sunscreen – UV radiation is stronger in alpine areas and when it’s reflected by the snow it’s even more severe.
-I take this factor 50 sunscreen by Altruist.
+I love this factor 50 sunscreen by Altruist.
 It’s a dematologist sunscreen at a great price – it’s also reef friendly and the company donates to help people with albinism in Africa.
 A protective lip balm is important too.